Femininity’s War Against Body Hair

 In the late 19th century, electrolysis and X-rays were added to the armory.
 This use of X-rays continued into the 1930s, despite evidence that it caused scarring, ulceration, and cancer.
 Some women who could not adequately remove their “excessive” body hair or who suffered the consequences of failed remedies were led to suicide.

-In 1915, Gillette introduced a safety razor for women, called the Milady Décolleté, to expand its market.
+In 1915, Gillette introduced a safety razor for women called the Milady Décolleté, to expand its market.
 Gillette advertised in women’s magazines like Harpers Bazaar, proclaiming the “necessity” to make skin “smooth,” in what Christine Hope called “The Great Underarm Campaign.”
 The word “shaving” was not used in advertising, because shaving was considered masculine.
 In the 1920s, as hemlines rose and sleeveless dresses became common, leg and armpit hair could readily be seen in public, increasing pressure to remove such hair.

 It has been argued that by removing most or all body hair, women are made to look prepubescent.
-This perhaps encouraged treatment of women as less than full adults, just as they began to have new opportunities, including voting.
+This perhaps encouraged the treatment of women as less than full adults, just as they began to have new opportunities, including voting.

 In the next two decades, stockings were often used to cover up leg hair, but they became scarce during World War II because silk and nylon were needed for the war.
 Leg shaving then shot up dramatically and has since become nearly ubiquitous among Western women.
 By 1964, about 98% of American women aged 15-55 shaved their legs.

 Once hormones were discovered, some physicians went straight to the source of the “problem,” androgens themselves.
 For example, a pair of physicians surgically removed the adrenal glands of a “bearded lady” in 1946, because they suspected the glands were secreting too many androgens.
-The operation reduced facial hair growth but exacerbated psychiatric problems, perhaps due to loss of other key hormones that these glands secrete.
+The operation reduced facial hair growth but exacerbated psychiatric problems, perhaps due to the loss of other key hormones that these glands secrete.
 Since the 1970s, physicians have sometimes prescribed androgen-suppressing chemicals to suppress body hair growth.

 In the 1990s, it became popular to remove pubic hair as well, often through waxing, despite its painfulness.
 For centuries, a kind of waxing was sometimes used to remove hair, but modern waxing uses newer petroleum byproducts that the oil industry would otherwise dispose of.
 Products like Nair are a modern version of the homemade creams of past centuries, but they break down hair using bases less caustic than lime.

 Beginning in 1995, laser hair removal was approved for use and in 2005 over 1.5 million such procedures were performed in the U.S. The laser heats pigmented cells that produce hair follicles, cooking them to death.
 This “charring” can be excruciatingly painful, so practitioners typically provide Lidocaine (a local anesthetic) or sometimes morphine, Valium, or Demerol.
 The procedure typically needs to be repeated several times to have a lasting effect.
-The heat often damages skin, sometimes permanently, especially if hairs are lighter or skin is darker.
+The heat often damages the skin, sometimes permanently, especially if hairs are lighter or skin is darker.

 The century-long advertising campaign to make body hair unfeminine has been remarkably successful.
 Today, about 99% of U.S. women remove body hair.
-Across a lifetime, women who shave spend about $10,000 on hair removal and women who wax spend about $23,000, as of 2008.
+Across a lifetime, women who shave spend about $10,000 on hair removal, and women who wax spend about $23,000, as of 2008.
 Women with visible body hair are often regarded as masculine, lesbian, radical, or mentally ill.
 Women typically say they remove body hair because it is disgusting and removing it makes them feel more feminine and attractive.

-Lack of body hair is part of an ideal of femininity that many strive for, influenced by movies, advertisements, and pornography, which sometimes manipulate images to digitally remove hair.
+Lack of body hair is part of a feminine ideal that many strive for, influenced by movies, advertisements, and pornography, which sometimes manipulate images to digitally remove hair.
 These atypical images help shape our aspirations for our own body form.
 Trying to emulate them may be both unrealistic and unhealthy.
 These images show what a body might look like if it had no androgens.
 But androgens play important roles in our bodies regardless of our sex.
 Femininity should not require winning a war on androgens.

 Basow, S.A.
 (1991) The hairless ideal: Women and their body hair.
 Psychology of Women Quarterly, 15, 83-96.